 It's extremely difficult to meet the challenges of managing a telecom network in the 21st century with a monitoring system that was designed in the 1980s.
 Slow serial connections, proprietary protocols, and obsolete alarm management software have a hard time giving you the best protection for your network reliability.

-That's a tough job.
-To be able to meet this challenge, you need our advanced telemetry features, such as after-hours monitoring, email and pager alerts, automatic notification and correction, nuisance alarm filtering and qualification.
+To be able to meet this challenge, you need our advanced telemetry features, such as after-hours monitoring, email alerts, automatic notification and correction, nuisance alarm filtering and qualification.
 You're not going to get what you need from your legacy system.